 - Claiming EITC after prior year disallowance of EITC and not attaching a Form 8862.

 First, determine if the problem is an error transcribing the number or name.
 If it is, correct it and resubmit the return.

 - Check the Social Security card to verify the last name and number.
 Pay particular attention to hyphenated last names and multiple last names.

-- If your client had a name or other change, ask when it was reported to the Social Security Administration.
+- If your client had a name or other change, ask when it was reported to the Social Security Administration (SSA).

-- Refer your client to Social Security Administration to resolve the problem.
+- Refer your client to SSA to resolve the problem.

 - After the issue is resolved, resubmit the return.

 Note: It takes about 10 days for IRS to get updated records from SSA.